Loading

 Note-taking is frustrating.
 You listen to a long meeting or webinar, jot down critical information, and still find gaps or contradictions in the notes when revisiting them.
 But it doesn't have to be such a teeth-clenching experience—if you combine the right note-taking method with a system to retrieve your notes.

-The bad news: no note-taking method is right in every scenario and for every person.
-The good news: you can try a few note-taking ideas and choose the one that works best for you—or combine a few note-taking methods to create your own.
+Let's be clear upfront: no one note-taking method is right for every person or in every scenario.
+Instead, try a few of the note-taking techniques listed below and choose the one that works best for you—or combine a few to create your own.

 1. The outline method

-Imagine your customer is sharing product feedback and has highlighted three primary areas of improvement.
-Use the outline method to make the three feedback points subheaders, and note facts about what the customer said for each of those areas in bullet points underneath.
+Let's say your customer is sharing product feedback and has highlighted three primary areas of improvement.
+Using the outline method, you might set "Three primary areas of improvement" as a heading and each area of improvement as a subheading.
+Then you'd note facts about what the customer said for each of those areas in bullet points underneath.

 The outline method of note-taking

-The outline method isn't the best for notes that require visuals, charts, or diagrams or when you can't summarize each point neatly into a sentence.
+• Isn't the best for notes that require visuals or diagrams, or when you can't summarize each point neatly into a sentence

 2. The Cornell method

-The Cornell method is an academic favorite because it enables you to think about the notes you're creating while you write them—rather than taking notes mindlessly.
+The Cornell method is a note-taking technique that requires you to think about your notes while you write them—rather than jotting them down mindlessly.

-Here's how it works.
-Divide your page into three: the center is for taking notes, the left column is for jotting down any questions or keywords, and there's a small third section at the bottom summarizing the ideas.
+Divide your page into two columns (make the right column wider than the left).
+The right column is for taking notes, while the left column is for jotting down key phrases associated with those notes.
+Then add a small section at the bottom of your page to write a summary of the main ideas.

-In meetings or webinars, you'd note down your thoughts in the central area, add keywords on the left side, and include a summary at the bottom.
-Imagine you're having a meeting deciding whether or not you should hire another employee.
-You note down the crux of what everyone said in the center, attribute the opinions to people on the left (or add keywords to summarize them), and add the decision you reached in the summary.
+Here's an example of what the Cornell method would look like in reality.
+Imagine you're having a meeting to decide whether or not you should hire another employee.
+You note down the crux of what everyone said in the right-hand column, attribute the opinions to people on the left (or add keywords to summarize them), and add the decision you reached in the summary.

 The Cornell method of note-taking